-When the owners of Barrafina’s original spot on Frith Street decided to redevelop the building instead of continuing to host the most popular restaurant in London, the flagship set sail for Dean Street instead, where it’s made a new home in the ground floor of Quo Vadis (also run by the Harts).
-Sporting the characteristic marble dining counter, bustling open kitchen and strangely Bavarian looking beer pumps, it’s settled in nicely.
+When the landlords of the original Barrafina on Frith Street decided to redevelop the building instead of continuing to host, you know, the most popular restaurant in London, the flagship set sail for Dean Street instead, where it’s made a new home in the ground floor of Quo Vadis (also run by the Harts).
+Sporting the characteristic marble dining counter, bustling open kitchen and somewhat Bavarian-looking beer pumps, it’s settled in nicely.
 Leave room for the Santiago tart; a traditional Galician almond cake.

 Details: 26-27 Dean Street, W1D 3LL | Open M-S 12-3pm and 5-11pm, Sun 1-3.30pm, 5.30-10pm